Creating Your First Agent

 When the microflow is called, the demo data is created and ingested into the knowledge base for later use.
 This needs to be called only once at the beginning.
 Make sure to first add a knowledge base resource.
 For more details, see Configuration.

-Set Up the Domain Model and Create a User Interface
+Setting Up the Domain Model and Creating a User Interface

 First, create a user interface to test and use the agent properly.